 This can cause serious complications such as infection and hearing loss.

 Cerumenolytics are wax softeners.
-They range from olive oil to a number of commercially prepared ear drops.
+They include medicinal olive oil and other commercially prepared ear drops.
 They are safe to use for ear wax removal, but only work when the wax buildup is not too excessive or impacted.

-At Remedy Plus we recommend the use of cerumenolytics for 5 days prior to an ear micro-suction procedure, as softening the wax makes removal easier.
+At Remedy Plus we recommend the use of cerumenolytics prior to an ear micro-suction procedure, as softening the wax makes removal easier.

 Don’t even think about it!

-People have resorted to all sorts of methods to remove ear wax.
-The old adage, “never put anything in your ear smaller than your elbow”, definitely rings true.
+People have resorted many dangerous methods to remove ear wax.
+The old adage, “never put anything in your ear smaller than your elbow”, is good advice.
 Don’t even think about using a paperclip, a safety pin, a toothpick….. anything!